bradwan7/OSSAssignmentDFD/UseCases.md

 • Stakeholders:

-   -Manager: To receive clear and relevant licenses and vulnerabilities project information.
+   -Manager: To receive clear and relevant project information.

-   -Developer: To provide the relevant software package.
+   -Developer: To provide the relevant software package and to receive clear and relevant project information.

 • Preconditions: